HMS Glory (1899): First World War

 Glory remained in northern Russia during the Allied intervention in the Russian Civil War in late 1918 and into 1919.
-By that time, Glory was the last remaining British pre-dreadnought still in active service.
+By that time, Glory was the last remaining British pre-dreadnought still in active, front-line service.
 In September 1919, Glory returned to the United Kingdom.
 She paid off into care and maintenance on 1 November 1919 at Sheerness.
 She was renamed HMS Crescent in April 1920, and was transferred to Rosyth on 1 May 1920 to serve as a harbour depot ship.
 Crescent paid off and was placed on the disposal list on 17 September 1921.
 She was sold for scrapping on 19 December 1922.